 Impactful: This project reaches beyond research and into action.
 WHIRLers will get a chance to actually implement water management techniques.

-Unique: Explore, ask questions, discover like you’re a kid again.
+Unique: Explore, ask questions, and discover nature up-close.
 This isn’t your everyday classroom.